Territorial evolution of Poland: Territorial history

 The Polish–Lithuanian Commonwealth had many characteristics that made it unique among states of that era.
 The Commonwealth's political system, often called the Noble's Democracy or Golden Freedom, was characterized by the sovereign's power being reduced by laws and the legislature (Sejm), which was controlled by the nobility (szlachta).
 This system was a precursor to the modern concepts of broader democracy and constitutional monarchy.
-The two comprising states of the Commonwealth were formally equal, although in reality Poland was a dominant partner in the union.
+The two comprising states of the Commonwealth were formally equal, although in reality Poland was the dominant partner in the union.
 Its population was hallmarked by a high level of ethnic and confessional diversity, and the state was noted for having religious tolerance unusual for its age, although the degree of tolerance varied over time.

 In the late 18th century, the Polish–Lithuanian Commonwealth began to collapse.
 Its neighbouring states were able to slowly dismember the Commonwealth.
 In 1795, Poland's territory was completely partitioned among the Kingdom of Prussia, the Russian Empire, and Austria.
 Poland regained its independence as the Second Polish Republic in 1918 after World War I, but lost it in World War II through occupation by Nazi Germany and the Soviet Union.
 Poland lost over six million citizens in World War II, emerging several years later as the socialist People's Republic of Poland within the Eastern Bloc, under strong Soviet influence.

 During the Revolutions of 1989, communist rule was overthrown and Poland became what is constitutionally known as the "Third Polish Republic."
 Poland is a unitary state made up of sixteen voivodeships (województwo).
 Poland is a member of the European Union, NATO, and the Organisation for Economic Co-operation and Development (OECD).

 Poland currently has a population of over 38 million people, which makes it the 34th most populous country in the world and one of the most populous members of the European Union.